New Bullards Bar Dam: History

 New Bullards Bar Dam was constructed by the Yuba County Water Agency.
-The agency was created through an act of the state legislature in 1959 specifically to construct a flood control reservoir in response to a flooding event in 1955.
+The agency was created through an act of the state legislature in 1959 specifically to construct a flood-control reservoir in response to a flooding event in 1955.
 The bulk of the financing for the dam came from the issuance of revenue bonds.
 The dam was completed in 1969.

 The dam is the fourth constructed on the Bullards Bar site, succeeding diversion dams built in 1899 and 1900 as well as a 200 ft concrete arch dam built by the Yuba River Power Company and transferred to Pacific Gas and Electric Company in 1922.
 The dam generated power from 1924 until its inundation by the New Bullards Bar Reservoir in 1969.
-Although the 1899 diversion dam was washed away, the 1900 dam is still in place underwater about a quarter mile (0.4 km) upstream from the present dam.
+Although the 1899 diversion dam was washed away, the 1900 dam is still in place underwater about 1/4 mi upstream from the present dam.

 Operations

-New Bullards Bar Reservoir provides flood control space between September 15 and May 31 of each year.
-There are 170,000 acre.ft of flood control storage space between October 31 and March 31.
+New Bullards Bar Reservoir provides flood-control space between September 15 and May 31 of each year.
+There are 170,000 acre.ft of flood-control storage space between October 31 and March 31.

 The reservoir controls water flows from the North Yuba River, as well as from the Middle Yuba River and Oregon Creek via diversion tunnels.
 The Our House Diversion Dam is situated on the Middle Yuba about 8 mi above its mouth and diverts water into a 5.5 mi tunnel with a capacity of 810 cuft/s, running northwest to the Log Cabin Diversion Dam on Oregon Creek.
 From here the combined waters of the Middle Yuba and Oregon Creek are sent west into a shorter 1.3 mi tunnel with a capacity of 1100 cuft/s into the eastern (Willow Creek) arm of New Bullards Bar Reservoir.
 The diversions add about 173.9 mi2 to the effective catchment area of New Bullards Bar Reservoir.
 The entire diversion and reservoir system is collectively known as the Yuba River Development Project.

-Flood operations in the New Bullards Bar Reservoir water control manual are in part defined with being linked to operations in Marysville Dam.
+Flood operations in the New Bullards Bar Reservoir water-control manual are in part defined with being linked to operations in Marysville Dam.
 Marysville Dam was supposed to be built as part of a system of dams in the Sacramento Basin along with New Bullards Bar and Oroville Dam, but it was never built.
-Marysville Dam is still a defining function in the downstream channel capacity constraints even though it is non-existent.
+Marysville Dam is still a defining function in the downstream channel capacity constraints, even though it is non-existent.